dexie/dexie-website/docs/Tutorial/Svelte.md

 Notice two things in the above example:

 1. As the query depends on the minAge and maxAge params, it needs to be declared as `$: friends` rather than just `let friends`, so that the query will update if a parent component changes minAge or maxAge.
 2. The async callback is just a plain async function that can compute any type of result based on what it queries.
-It can use Promise.all() to query things in parallel or query things sequencially after each other.
+It can use Promise.all() to query things in parallel or query things sequentially after each other.
 Any Dexie-call along the way will be marked for observation.
 In any case the end result will become observed.

 # 7. Put it together